JanM321/esphome-lg-controller/README.md

 * Sensors for reporting outdoor unit on/off, defrost, preheat, error code.
 * Sensors for reporting in/mid/out pipe temperatures (if supported by unit).
 * Input field for sleep timer from 0 to 420 minutes (0 turns off the sleep timer).
-* Input fields for installer fan speed setting (to fine-tune fan speeds, 0-255 with 0 being factory default).
+* Input fields for fan speed installer setting (to fine-tune fan speeds, 0-255 with 0 being factory default).
+This is installer setting 3 (ESP Setting) on LG controllers.
-* Select option for installer setting 15 from 0-4 (to change over heating behavior in heating mode).
+* Select option for over heating installer setting from 0-4 (to change over heating behavior in heating mode).
+This is installer setting 15 (Over Heating) on LG controllers.
 * YAML options for Fahrenheit mode and 'slave' controller mode.
 * Detects & exposes only supported capabilities for the connected indoor unit.